Stradivarius (horse): 2021: seven-year-old season

 Stradivarius began his 2021 campaign with a win in the Sagaro Stakes at Ascot on 28 April.
 In June he made a bid to become the second horse after Yeats to win a fourth Ascot Gold Cup.
 Starting favourite at odds of 5/6, he was denied a clear run turning into the home straight and finished in fourth position over seven lengths behind the winner Subjectivist.
 After a two-month break, he returned to the racecourse to win a record third Lonsdale Cup at York.
 This was followed by his second victory in the Doncaster Cup.
 He ran twice in October 2021, being placed second to Trueshan in the Prix du Cadran at Longchamp in Paris and then being placed third to Trueshan in the British Champions Long Distance Cup at Ascot.
 Gosden announced that Stradivarius would stay in training for a final season in 2022, with another attempt at winning a fourth Ascot Gold Cup.

 2022: eight-year-old season

 Stradivarius returned to the racecourse in May 2022 with a third win in the Yorkshire Cup.
 The victory gave him a record 18th European Group-race victory, one more than the previous record holder Cirrus des Aigles.
 His bid to win a fourth Ascot Gold Cup failed when he was beaten just over a length into third place by favourite Kyprios.
 After the race Gosden was critical of Dettori's ride and the pair agreed to "take a sabbatical".
 In what was to be the final race of his career, Stradivarius was ridden by Atzeni and was beaten a neck by Kyprios in the Goodwood Cup.
 He missed the Lonsdale Cup on account of a bruised foot and in September 2022 it was announced that he would be retired to stand at the National Stud in Newmarket.

+Career at stud

+In his first season at the National Stud, Stradivarius covered 120 mares, the majority of which were flat mares.
+He stood at a modest fee of £10,000, as stamina is not as popular as speed in flat stallions, and breeders were offered bonuses for producing winning progeny.
+In August 2023 he won the public vote to be inducted into the Qipco British Champions Series Hall of Fame.